-In total, we raised £1 million in 2019.
-We have over 3,000 supporters who have given us money, and thousands of others who do not, but all individual names are kept private.

-They support us because they believe in lower taxes, better services and holding politicians and bureaucrats to account.
-We are grateful for every single supporter we have.

-iv | In total, we raised £1 million in 2019.
+In total, we raised £815,000 in 2020.
 We have over 3,000 supporters who have given us money, and thousands of others who do not, but all individual names are kept private.

 They support us because they believe in lower taxes, better services and holding politicians and bureaucrats to account.
 We are grateful for every single supporter we have.